alexcrisan1611/altametrics-laravel-vue-challenge/frontend/README.md

 First, start your backend environment.

-To get started, make sure you've run the following commands:
+To get started, make sure you've run the following commands inside the `frontend` folder:
 - `pnpm i` installs the project's Node packages
 - `pnpm dev` starts the dev server; you will be able to see the app's URL
 - go to the local development location (by default, it's http://localhost:5173/)